tytydraco/yessleep/out/I_answered_a_phone_call_from_myself_I_wish_Id_hung_up.md

 One message a day.
 Fine.
 Honestly, that was probably enough to become rich.

-The following morning was my last day in Chicago.
+The following morning was my last full day in Chicago.
+I had to leave the evening after that.

 My phone rang before my alarm.
 Unknown number.
 I answered immediately.
 I expected another score.
 Maybe another winning bet.